Jeffery Young Jr.: Career

 Young passed the bar exam in 2013 and joined Clarke's Council office as an attorney until 2019.
 During his time in Clarke's office he gained experience in legal matters related to development.
 In 2019 he joined the Legis Group, specializing in real estate, government affairs and business law.

-Young started gathering signatures to appear on the May 2023 primary ballot for the Philadelphia City Council 5th District race before Clarke announced he wouldn't seek reelection.
+Young started gathering signatures to appear on the May 2023 primary ballot for the Philadelphia City Council 5th District race before Clarke announced he would not seek reelection.
 Meanwhile, six potential challengers were disqualified from running due to problems with their nominating petition.
 Although Young's petitions were also challenged, with all other candidates disqualified, the lawyer for one of his disqualified opponents chose not to pursue the issue, leaving Young as the sole candidate on the primary ballot.

 Young is a proponent of councilmanic prerogative, the unwritten rule that district council members have final say over all manner of land use decisions within their district, because it helps prevent unwanted development in neighborhoods.
 Young has identified his top priorities as reducing gun violence, improving educational outcomes, increasing investment in youth, reforming public safety institutions, creating economic opportunities, and promoting sustainable and equitable development.

 Young has been a critic of density, bike lanes and SEPTA, arguing that his constituents want more parking and less density.

 Regarding climate change issues, Young said that natural gas can help fuel the economy until clean energy becomes more widely available.
 As of 2024 he does not support a ban on natural gas hookups in new construction but is open to it in the future.
 He said the city should incentivize more Philadelphians to use SEPTA through tax credits or other benefits, emphasizing the need to equip the public transit system with the infrastructure required to support a low-emission future.